As product managers, the one question that we get asked every now and then is: "What does a product manager do, anyway?"

-This involves managing the product feature backlog to make sure that your team doesn’t have any dead time in between feature development.
+This involves managing the product feature backlog to make sure that your team doesn’t have any time in between feature development.
 It also includes prioritizing which features your team needs to work on first in upcoming sprints.

 As a PM, I always keep a backlog of short, mid, and long-term product feature ideas.
 It’s extremely important to always be thinking about whether or not these ideas make sense given recent market changes or data analyses that you’ve performed.

-Depending on how lean your organization is, you may or may not be writing comprehensive specs outlining new features, which includes contextual information behind the feature, such as business goals.
+Depending on how lean your organization is, you may or may not be creating comprehensive specs outlining new features, which includes contextual information behind the feature, such as business goals.
 You may also be doing wireframes to be included in the spec.
 Additionally, you will go over specs with the rest of your engineering/design team in feature planning meetings (it may be a rather iterative process).

 Meetings with Other Teams

 You’re going to spend a lot of time in meetings.
 Depending on the size of the company, you’ll spend time with various cross-functional teams like sales, marketing, business development, etc. You’ll also occasionally be meeting with upper management to keep them up to date with what’s going on or convincing them to align with your product vision.